ryankarlos/databricks_spark_certification/aws_emr/README.md

 s3-transfer acceleration by using `s3-accelerate.amazonaws.com` endpoint (which assumes the respective S3 bucket has transfer acceleartion enabled (refer to `S3 uploads for large datasets` section).
 To disable this, modify to `--s3Endpoint=s3.amazonaws.com` in json.
-Run the bash script below and pass in first arg which is desired timeout threhsold in secs after which the cluster auto-terminates if idle and second arg is the name of the EC2 key-pair (set this up on AWS console if not previously) and store private key on local machine.
+Run the bash script below and pass in first arg as true or false (if you want script to also start notebook execution after cluster created).
+Second arg is the name of the  EC2 key-pair (set this up on AWS console if not previously) and store private key on local machine.
+Third arg is desired timeout threhsold  in secs after which the cluster auto-terminates if idle

 ```
- databricks_spark_certification $ sh aws_emr/create_cluster.sh 5000 ec2-default
+ databricks_spark_certification $ sh aws_emr/create_cluster.sh true ec2-default 3600

 {
     "ClusterId": "j-8KHU17PIRVI0",